GenericSnake/numberwang/README.md

 "Time to write ANOTHER Numberwang identifier!"   -   You, every day.

-Quantum Hackers, AI Poltergheists, Ethereum Wars, and now a Numberwang identifier that can be easily implemented into Python code?!
+Quantum Hackers, AI Poltergeists, Ethereum Wars, and now a Numberwang identifier that can be easily implemented into Python code?!
 The future is now.

 ## Isn't this just a hardcoded list?